Employment Specialist Intern

 Scope: Staff and volunteers collaborate with newly arrived refugees to create plans for self-sufficiency and offer support, guidance and counseling though all stages of resettlement.
 These plans include budgeting, setting goals, and plugging into various programs, classes and services.
 Employable clients are enrolled into a federal program through the Office of Refugee Resettlement (ORR) called the Matching Grant program.
 The goal of the Matching Grant program is to assist qualifying populations in attaining economic self-sufficiency within 120 to 180 days of arrival to the United States.
 Self-sufficiency must be achieved without accessing public cash assistance.

-- Create and maintain client calendar of scheduled events
+- Create and maintain client calendar of scheduled events and notify clients of upcoming classes.

 - Must be organized, detail-oriented, and a self-starter;